mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ### 3.3 Data bloom

-MXC is a blockchain-based decentralized platform designed to revolutionize three core functions based around the basic financial theory: Lend, Send and Spend.
+MXC is a blockchain-based decentralized AI and Blokchain platform designed to revolutionize three core functions based around the Smart City industry: Data collection, Data transaction, Data Visualization.

-#### 3.3.1 MXC-assisted garbage collection
+#### 3.3.1 MXC-assisted parking

 The future is here.
 The one constant in everyone’s life from now on will be the data surrounding all of us.
 In the past such a statement referred to “people-generated data.”